moolen/bent/README.md

 ## Installation

-WIP: provide a terraform setup to bootstrap the AWS infrastructure.
+There's a [terraform example](./deploy) to bootstrap the AWS infrastructure.
-For now, take a look at the [docker-compose](https://github.com/moolen/bent/blob/master/example/compose/docker-compose.yml) setup.
+You may also want to take a look at the [docker-compose](https://github.com/moolen/bent/blob/master/example/compose/docker-compose.yml) example.

 ### Building from source